wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/5-logic.md

 Canvas app formulas, Model-driven form script, Business rules, and Power Apps Component Framework logic happens in the user interface and the user sees the result immediately.
 However, this logic is only enforced in the app the logic is implemented in.

-Plug-ins, Power Automate cloud flows, classic workflows, and Business rules (with scope set to Table) happens only when the data is sent to the server by an app, flow, or an API call.
+Plug-ins, Power Automate cloud flows, classic workflows, and Business rules (with scope set to Table) happen only when the data is sent to the server by an app, flow, or an API call.
 The user only sees results of service custom logic in their app on refresh of data.
 Server logic is enforced when any app, flow, or API is used.

 The Power Platform imposes limits on the number of calls that can be made.
 The solution architect needs to design the solution with these limits in mind.